UK plan to cut solar subsidy ruled legally flawed

-LONDON The government plans to cut subsidies for solar panels on homes were ruled legally flawed by the High Court on Wednesday.
+LONDON British government plans to cut subsidies for solar panels on homes were ruled legally flawed by the High Court on Wednesday.

 The decision was a victory for environmental campaigner Friends of the Earth and two solar companies, Solar Century and HomeSun, who said the plans were creating economic uncertainty.